CurveDocs/curve-docs/docs/liquidity-gauges-and-minting-crv/xchain-gauges/ChildGauge.md

     !!!guard "Guarded Method"
         This function is only callable by the `manager` of the gauge or the `owner` of the Factory.

     Function to set the manager for the gauge.
-This function is a copy of the `set_gauge_manager` function for back-compatability.
+This function is a copy of the `set_gauge_manager` function for back-compatibility.

     Emits: `SetGaugeManager` event.